by Alex Rivera (Check the first part of the article)

 They found it stated in those Chapters that Samael, the great prince of them all, grew exceedingly jealous of Asmodeus the king of the demons because of this Lilith who is called Lilith the Maiden (the young).
 She is in the form of a beautiful woman from her head to her waist.
 But from the waist down she is burning fire–like mother like daughter.
 She is called Mehetabel daughter of Matred, and the meaning is something immersed (mabu tabal).
 The meaning here is that her intentions are never for the good.
 She only seeks to incite wars and various demons of war and the war between Daughter Lilith and Matron Lilith.

 The Kabbalistic Zohar also tells us about the serpent‐demons Lilith and Samael, who had once been two halves of the only creature in existence.
 God had split them apart deliberately, castrating the male demon, Samael, but they still longed for one another.
 It was said that if they were ever able to mate again, it would destroy creation.
 These demons were associated by nineteenth‐century occultist Stanislas de Guaita with the hermaphrodite Baphomet in the sigils he created, one of which was later adopted by the Church of Satan as its official logo.
-Lilith is the Qliphoth of the Sephiroth of Malkuth.
-Malkuth itself is a fallen Sephiroth, previously being Da’ath, or Daleth.
-In a way, Lilith is indirectly responsible for the “fall” of that particular Sephiroth, and the creation of the Imperfect Tree of life.
-She is the chief Goddess/Demoness of the religion of the Babylonians and what the Revelation of St. John the Divine, calls “Mystery Babylon the Great” and the “Mother of Harlots and Abominations of the Earth.”
+According to Theomagica, Lilith connects to Malkuth, on the Tree of Death.
+In a way, Lilith is indirectly responsible for the “fall” of that particular Sephiroth, and the creation of fallen shells of matter, much like Sophia.
+Lilith is the chief Goddess/Demoness of the religion of the Babylonians and what the Revelation of St. John the Divine, calls “Mystery Babylon the Great” and the “Mother of Harlots and Abominations of the Earth.”
 In Proverbs (5:3-6), we also see connections with death, who is depicted as feminine, black widow/Lilith-like figure.

 For the lips of a strange woman drop as a honeycomb, and her mouth is smoother than oil: But her end is bitter as wormwood, sharp as a two-edged sword.
 Her feet go down to death; her steps take hold on hell.
 Lest thou shouldest ponder the path of life, her ways are moveable, that thou canst not know them.